Charlie Parker: Personal life

 Parker's life was riddled with mental health problems and an addiction to heroin.
-Although unclear which came first, his addiction to opiates began at the age of 16, when he was injured in a car crash and a doctor prescribed morphine for the pain.
-The addiction that stemmed from this incident led him to miss performances, and to be considered unreliable.
-In the jazz scene heroin use was prevalent, and the substance could be acquired with little difficulty.
+Although it is unclear which came first, his addiction to opiates began at the age of 16, when he was injured in a car crash and a doctor prescribed morphine for the pain.
+The addiction that stemmed from this incident led him to miss performances, and he was considered to be unreliable.
+In the jazz scene, heroin use was prevalent and the substance could be acquired with little difficulty.

 Although he produced many brilliant recordings during this period, Parker's behavior became increasingly erratic.
 Heroin was difficult to obtain once he moved to California, where the drug was less abundant, so he used alcohol as a substitute.
-A recording for the Dial label from July 29, 1946, provides evidence of his condition.
+A recording for the Dial label from July 29, 1946 provides evidence of his condition.
 Before this session, Parker drank a quart of whiskey.
 According to the liner notes of Charlie Parker on Dial Volume 1, Parker missed most of the first two bars of his first chorus on the track "Max Making Wax".
 When he finally did come in, he swayed wildly and once spun all the way around, away from his microphone.
 On the next tune, "Lover Man", producer Ross Russell physically supported Parker.
-On "Bebop" (the final track Parker recorded that evening) he begins a solo with a solid first eight bars; on his second eight bars, however, he begins to struggle, and a desperate Howard McGhee, the trumpeter on this session, shouts, "Blow!" at him.
-Charles Mingus considered this version of "Lover Man" to be among Parker's greatest recordings, despite its flaws.
+On "Bebop" (the final track Parker recorded that evening), he begins a solo with a solid first eight bars; on his second eight bars, however, he begins to struggle, and a desperate Howard McGhee, the trumpeter on this session, shouts, "Blow!" at him.
+Charles Mingus, however, considered this version of "Lover Man" to be among Parker's greatest recordings, despite its flaws.
 Nevertheless, Parker hated the recording and never forgave Ross Russell for releasing it.
 He re-recorded the tune in 1951 for Verve.
 Parker's life took a turn for the worse in March 1954 when his three-year-old daughter Pree died of cystic fibrosis and pneumonia.
 He attempted suicide twice in 1954, which once again landed him in a mental hospital.
-On March 12, 1955, while visiting his friend, the “jazz baroness” Nica de Koenigswarter, Charlie Parker died.
-The coroner cited pneumonia as the cause, and estimated Parker’s age at fifty-five or sixty.
-He was only thirty-four.